Supreeth095/DataViz2/README.md

 2. What are the most dangerous times of a day?

-Attributes and theeir marks and channels are:
+Attributes and their marks and channels are:

-1.Type:Ordinal
+1.Time interval:

+  Type:Ordinal

   Mark: Line